See the lowest price listing I’ve found on Amazon:

 To clarify one commonly asked question: No, you cannot use ordinary zipper top bags.
 There is no way to evacuate air from them, and they aren’t thick enough for your purposes.

-This handy little accessory is very inexpensive and wildly popular.
+This handy little accessory is inexpensive and wildly popular.
 The FoodSaver jar sealer can be used with liquid or dry foods and delicate items.
 Note that it is not a substitute for canning.
-It’s designed to vacuum seal jars and is great for airtight storage of dehydrated foods.
+It’s designed to vacuum seal jars and is great for airtight storage of dry or dehydrated foods.

-There is also the FoodSaver Wide-Mouth Jar Sealer and Regular-Mouth Jar Sealer Bundleshown at left, which includes both the wide-mouth jar sealer and the regular sealer, plus an accessory hose.
-With the FoodSaver 4840 model you don’t need the hose (it’s built in), so if you want both the regular and wide mouth jar sealers it’s cheaper to buy them separately.
+Included are both the wide-mouth jar sealer and the regular sealer, plus an accessory hose.
+With the FoodSaver 4840 model you don’t need the hose (it’s built in), but this is the only option.
+To the best of my knowledge FoodSaver no longer sells the regular and wide-mouth sizes separately.
+You have to buy this combo.

 (Back to Top)